-There are appeal decisions that appear to support this perspective, although those in Cheshire East have generally taken a different approach.
+There are appeal decisions that appear to support this perspective, although the recent appeals in Cheshire East (mentioned above) have generally taken a different approach.

 The recent appeal decisions consider this matter in some detail.
-It was noted by the Inspector that the settlement zone lines serve a variety of purposes - and take account of land allocated for development up to a particular point (in this case 2011).
+It was noted by Inspectors decisions" that the settlement zone lines serve a variety of purposes - and take account of land allocated for development up to a particular point (in this case 2011).
 However, the Inspector considered that settlement zones lines were not driven by the need to identify land for development, but rather are based on the objective of protecting countryside once development land is identified.
 Consequently, he concluded that the related policy (Policy PS4 of the Congleton Local Plan) was "not sufficient directly related to housing land supply that it can be considered time expired for that purpose."
 Instead the Policy is "primarily aimed at countryside & green belt protection".
 These objectives are largely in conformity with the NPPF and attract "significant weight".
 In both appeals conflict with countryside policies were acknowledged.

 This means that these policies remain important in the planning balance - but are not necessarily determinative.
-The two decisions pinpoint that much depends on the nature and character of the site and the individual circumstances pertaining to the application.
+The two decisions (Congleton Road and Sandbach Road North) pinpoint that much depends on the nature and character of the site and the individual circumstances pertaining to the application.
 At Congleton Road, the Inspector considered that the objective to boost significantly the supply of housing outweighed the "relatively moderate" landscape harm.
 In contrast, at Sandbach Road North the provision of housing was viewed as an "important and substantial" material consideration, but there would also be serious harm resulting from the impact on the character and appearance of the countryside.
-On this occasion that identified harm, combined with the significant weight attributed to countryside policies, outweighed the benefits in terms of housing supply at that time.
+On that occasion that identified harm, combined with the significant weight attributed to countryside policies, outweighed the benefits in terms of housing supply and notwithstanding the housing supply position previously identified by Inspector Major, the appeal was dismissed.